Sarah Fisher Hartman Racing: 2015 season

 For the 2015 season, the team merged with Ed Carpenter Racing, becoming CFH Racing.

 Post-Indycar

 After the end of their IndyCar program, Sarah Fisher Hartman Racing continued to run sprint cars in various series in the United States.
 In 2020, the team announced plans to return to single-seater racing by entering the Formula 4 United States Championship with the team rebranded as Sarah Fisher Hartman Racing Development, but these plans were sidelined with by the global COVID-19 pandemic.
 In 2022, the team joined the USF Juniors championship as their formal return to single seater racing.
-In 2023, they will compete in the USF2000 Championship.
+In 2023, they competed in the USF2000 Championship.